Cloud storage: Data security

 There are several options available to avoid security issues.
 One option is to use a private cloud instead of a public cloud.
-Another option is to ingest data in encrypted format where the key is held within on-premise infrastructure.
-To this end, access is often by use of on-premise cloud storage gateways that have options to encrypt the data prior of transfer.
+Another option is to ingest data in an encrypted format where the key is held within the on-premise infrastructure.
+To this end, access is often by use of on-premise cloud storage gateways that have options to encrypt the data prior to transfer.

-Longevity

-Companies are not permanent and the services and products they provide can change.
-Outsourcing data storage to another company needs careful investigation and nothing is ever certain.
-Contracts set in stone can be worthless when a company ceases to exist or its circumstances change.
-Companies can: